daniel-germain/qsvm-stock-forcast/README.md

 **Status**: Work in Progress 🚧

 This repository contains an early-stage exploration of using Quantum Support Vector Machines (QSVM) for stock price prediction.
+I am essentially running two experiments:

+## Experiments

+**Experiment 1**
-The project applies quantum kernel methods to historical stock data with the goal of understanding the practical performance and scalability of QSVMs in real-world financial applications.
+The project applies quantum kernel methods to historical stock data to see if QSVM's would outperform classic SVM's when using fewer input features (no technical indicators) since QSVM's can create a rich feature space without needing much data.

+**Experiment 2**
+It also seeks to expore if quantum entaglement methods can pick up subtle feature correlations when using technical indicators.

 ## Goals
 - Implement QSVM using Pennylane
 - Compare performance with classical SVMs
-- Evaluate feasibility of quantum approaches in finance
+- See how entaglement methods and technical indicators impact results.

 ## Notes
 - Code and results are in development.
 - Final analysis and documentation are pending.
-- HPC access needed for final results

 ## Preliminary Results
+Classic and Quantum SVM's had very similar performace.

 Initial experiments using a quantum support vector machine (QSVM)  indicate that quantum entanglement, as implemented through entangling feature maps, did not impact classification accuracy on the selected financial dataset.

-### Observations
-- Performance was comparable between entangled and non-entangled feature maps.
-- The dataset's low dimensionality and limited size may have limited the expressive power of entanglement.

-These preliminary findings suggest the need to explore more complex feature sets and higher-dimensional data where quantum entanglement may have a stronger effect on model performance.
+## Next Steps
+- Tune Quantum Circut
+- Benchmark against classic SVM while using progressivly less features.
+- Test entaglement performance impact when using many technical indicator features.

 ## Contact